laclouis5/StructureDetector/README.md

 ```

 This should reproduce the results of our paper up to some small error margin depending on the hardware.

+The dataset is currently in the process of being published.
+It can be accessed [here](https://data.mendeley.com/datasets/d7kbzjr83k/1).

 # Train Your Own Model
 ## Annotation